mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/version/index.md

 It may be possible to create an extension that appears to have a valid version number when run in a browser but doesn't comply with store requirements.
 Particular care should be taken when developing cross-browser extensions that use large number elements.

 Some browsers and web stores may recognize the [version_name](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version_name) key.
-This key enables you to provide a descriptive version string that is displayed rather than the version number.
+This key enables you to provide a descriptive version string that may be displayed instead of the version number.
 For example, `1.0 beta`.

 ### Comparing versions